aetperf/aetperf.github.io/_posts/2024-05-30-A-Hybrid-information-retriever-with-DuckDB.md

 	└───────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────┘

 This step is rather long.
 It may take more than an hour on a CPU...
 Note that is possible to perform it on multiple CPUs or GPUs with [`start_multi_process_pool`](https://www.sbert.net/docs/package_reference/sentence_transformer/SentenceTransformer.html#sentence_transformers.SentenceTransformer.start_multi_process_pool).
+Also, we could bulk update by creating another table with all the embeddings and merge.

 We can now perform a semantic search with the following function: